kylewm/kylewm.com/_posts/2013-07-30-uiconditions.md

 ---
-"categories" : "programming"
-"layout" : "post"
-"tags" : [ "java", "swing", "documentation"]
+categories: programming
+layout: post
+tags: '["java", "swing", "documentation"]'
-"abstract" : "What to do when you can't bear the thought of writing the same GUI code for the nine thousandth time" "title" : "Represent common Swing behaviors as UIConditions" "date" : "2013-07-30"
+abstract: What to do when you can't bear the thought of writing the same GUI code for the nine thousandth time
+title: Represent common Swing behaviors as UIConditions
+date: '2013-07-30'
 ---
 I still do a lot of work with Java Swing (am I the only one?).
 When reviewing my own or someone else's additions, it's pretty easy to tell how much time and attention the person was willing to devote to any